omgitsbenhayes/247_rating_scraper/README.md

 # 247_rating_scraper
-Scrapy based web-scraper for the 247 recruiting classes
+Scrapy based web-scraper for 247 recruiting classes.
+Pulls values like name, home town, high school, ratings, position, etc. The tool currently focuses primarily on football but may work with some basketball team pages.

 ## Usage